ephemer1s/ECE1786H-Assignments/a2/A2_Baseline/Readme.md

 * `Baseline.py` - Defines the Baseline model.

 * `ext_meaning.py` - Extract the meanings from trained model's linear layer.
 Which is used in P4.6.

   Usage: `python ./A2_Baseline/ext_meaning.py`

+  **Notes: you should specify which model to extract meaning.
+Change model path in the script.**

 * `main.py` - Function `main(args)` included.
 Used to train and test the model.
 Arguments are listed in the following "Parser" section.